What makes me stand out as a copywriter is my ability to tackle complicated and current issues.

 Over the years I’ve become a specialist copywriter in financial and professional services, energy generation and retail, education and engineering.

-Financial services – offered by banks, investment firms, stockbrokers, insurance companies and financial advisors – is where I started in 1993 and have worked ever since.
+Financial services – offered by banks, investment firms, stockbrokers, insurance companies and financial advisors – is where I started and have worked ever since.

 My knowledge and experience enable me to deal quickly with complicated legislation and compliance issues.
 And my skills give clients copy that’s easy to understand and enjoyable to read.